Andy Cartwright: Ev'rybody and their mums is packin' round there.

 - This is also, justifiably the case in Fallout 3 and Fallout: New Vegas.
 Since it's a post-apocalyptic wasteland where bands of psychotic raiders roam unchecked, it essentially makes carrying a gun a necessity.

-- This page of the RH Junior webcomic highlights the brief career of a would-be supervillain.
+- This page of a Ralph Hayes, Jr. webcomic highlights the brief career of a would-be supervillain.

-- Escape From Terra , the webcomic by Big Head Press features an anarchic Belter society centered on the minor planet Ceres where virtually everyone carries a gun or a knife
+- Escape from Terra features an anarchic Belter society centered on the minor planet Ceres where virtually everyone carries a gun or a knife.

 - roswell, texas by L. Neil Smith and Scott Bieser also from the big headed press tops this.

 - In Quantum Vibe practically everyone in L-5 city and the Belt is armed.

 - Magick Chicks — students of Artemis Academy are divided to "Combat Cadets", "Ninja Club", "Magical Cadets" and "Esper Collective".
 So when Skye after going darker and hotter crashed a party with a pack of wolves, in the first page a girl screams "Wolves!", everyone backs off and Callista is the only one holding a bow.
 Once this escalates, though, on the next page they all hold weapons — except Sandi (the only one shaken by this), Cerise (who conjured a tiny lightning ball) and Espers (in their own stances).